firebuild/firebuild/src/common/fbb/README_FBB.txt

       uint16_t val = fbbns_serialized_foo_get_myuint(msg);
     }

+Or get a pointer, which returns NULL if the value wasn't set:

+    const uint16_t *ptr = fbbns_serialized_foo_get_myuint_ptr(msg);
+    if (ptr == NULL) { ... }

-However, you can use this convenience wrapper which returns the given fallback value if the field was unset.
+Or you can use this convenience wrapper which returns the given fallback value if the field was unset.
 Needless to say, it cannot tell if the field was actually set to that fallback value.

     uint16_t val = fbbns_serialized_foo_get_myuint_with_fallback(msg, 100);